somenath203/Javascript-Quiz-CLI/README.md

 # Javascript Quiz CLI

-This is a basic CLI where the user will be able to quiz based on javascript.
+This is a basic CLI based quiz application where the user will be able to play quiz based on javascript.

 <br>